 Headquartered in Washington, DC, AgFed Credit Union’s field of membership (FOM) is wide and varied, with a way to join for almost anyone in the U.S. with a valid Social Security number to join.

 Easy Membership: Members of The Friends of the National Arboretum (one-time $20 donation) are eligible for membership.
-Joining either association and applying for AgFed membership can be done simultaneously, using the Credit Union’s online application.
+Joining the association and applying for AgFed membership can be done simultaneously, using the Credit Union’s online application.

 Residency: Individuals who live, work, worship, or attend school in the District of Columbia also qualify for membership.

-Employment/Affiliation: Any current or retired employee or member of more than 60 Select Employee Groups and organizations are eligible to join.
+Employment/Affiliation: Any current/retired employee or member of more than 60 Select Employee Groups and organizations are eligible to join.

 Family Relationship: Any person related by blood, adoption, or marriage to a current member (except relatives of members who have been expelled from the Credit Union) are welcome to apply.

 You will also be asked to make a $5 deposit into your savings account to establish your membership.
 That deposit is yours to withdraw should you decide to cancel your AgFed membership.

-As a member of the CO-OP Share Branch and ATM Networks, AgFed provides its members with access to more than 5,000 shared branches and nearly 30,000 ATMs throughout the country.
+As a member of the CO-OP Share Branch and ATM Networks, AgFed provides its members with access to more than 5,000 shared branches and more than 30,000 ATMs throughout the country.

 Funding and Other Details